Key Quote

 WOW — AGON AS EROS (Greek Dramatic Theory)

-In Greek drama, the agon (contest, conflict) was the central debate between opposing characters.
+In Greek drama, the agonagon — A contest or conflict, especially the central debate in Greek drama was the central debate between opposing characters.
 Shakespeare transforms the agon from a tool of conflict into a tool of erotic connection — Beatrice and Benedick's verbal battles are simultaneously intellectual combat and courtship ritual.
-This anticipates Simone de Beauvoir's argument that genuine love requires two autonomous (self-governing) subjects who maintain their independence rather than merging into passive unity.
-Their love is stronger because it preserves dialectical tension (creative opposition) rather than resolving into comfortable agreement.
+This anticipates Simone de Beauvoir's argument that genuine love requires two autonomousautonomous — Self-governing; maintaining independence subjects who maintain their independence rather than merging into passive unity.
+Their love is stronger because it preserves dialectical tensiondialectical tension — The productive conflict between opposing forces or ideas rather than resolving into comfortable agreement.

 Key Words